i-fa123/i-fa123/README.md

 - 👋 Hi, I’m @i-fa123
 - 👀 I’m interested in animals,dance,makeup
 - 🌱 I’m currently learning nursing
-- 💞️ I’m looking to collaborate on music with one of my favorite artists
+- 💞️ I’m looking to collaborate on new projects that can develop my soft skills
 - 📫 How to reach me:
 - ines.fakraoui@upsat.tn